xcatliu/cqc/README.md

 ------- | ----------
-Number of files             | The number of input files Source lines of code        | The lines of code except commants and blank lines Lines of duplicated code    | Code (more than 5 lines) which is exactly the same between two files, or in different place of one file
+Number of files             | The number of input files Source lines of code        | The lines of code except commants and blank lines Lines of duplicated code    | Lines of code (more than 5 lines) which is exactly the same between two files, or in different place of one file
 Duplicate rate              | Lines of duplicated code / Source lines of code Complexity                  | https://en.wikipedia.org/wiki/Cyclomatic_complexity High complexity rate        | The number of files which has complexity more than 10 / Number of files